 When it comes to finding a place to ride, the beautiful bicycle-friendly trails are scattered throughout the region.
 But if you’re looking for a view of the water, we’ve got you covered.

 The Capital Area Greenbelt is just one trail that offers a variety of activities along the water.
 With about 20 miles of parks, the bike trails offer visitors a unique and breathtaking view of the water while keeping people on dry land.
 The Tour de Belt bike ride, held annually, helps provide funds to keep the greenbelt, connecting crosswalks and parks in top shape for bicyclist safety.
 The Five Senses Garden is a great place to stop along your bike ride.
 Since 1996, the garden has helped visitors discover a deep connection with nature and all that Harrisburg has to offer.

 Hiking Along the Susquehanna River

-If you’d rather grab your walking stick and walk along the miles or riverfront trails, there are plenty of tempting options:
+If you’d rather grab your walking stick and walk along the miles or riverfront trails, there are plenty of hiking trail options:

 - Riverfront Park Hike: This 2.5-mile loop is easy for most people to walk, and it shows off some beautiful views of the Susquehanna River.
-Start walking across the Walnut Street Bridge, a pedestrian-only walkway, and then follow the river walk trail to the level of the water.
+Start walking across the Walnut Street Bridge, a pedestrian-only walkway, and then follow the river walking trail to the level of the water.
 The trail follows the paved walkway the whole way to the Harvey Taylor Bridge.
 Hikers should follow the ramp, make a loop through the Sunken Gardens and take the path through Riverfront Park until they arrive back at the Walnut Street Bridge.

 - The Mason-Dixon Trail: You have to travel a bit south for this one.
 The Mason-Dixon Trail starts in York County and takes you on a strenuous hike.
 While hikers can catch the trail at the Appalachian Trail in Cumberland County, it will lead them through Pinchot State Park and along very scenic routes.
 The Holtwood Dam hike is just a little more than 2 miles long and is known for its beautiful views.
 Despite being a tough hike in spots, outdoor enthusiasts return to conquer new sections and take in the sights.